An Interview With The Team Behind NatGeo’s ’9/11: One Day In America’

 I think if you were in New York which, as I mentioned, I was at that time, it’s one of the defining moments of your life.
 And certainly, people who lost close family members it’s even more traumatic.
 It was a confusing time, too.
 There was a lot of beautiful, as you say, humanity, and then there was also a lot of rage and sometimes that rage got misplaced.
 How did you all wrestle with that?
 And Kathy, how did you experience that in the moment as you tried to recover in the months that followed the attacks?

-Kathy: It’s almost like going through the stages of sympathy, of loss.
+Kathy Comerford: It’s almost like going through the stages of sympathy, of loss.
 So I was very angry at first and I was angry because of what they did to the country, but to take it down even small as to what they did to my family, to my children.
 My children were very young.
 They were first grade, fifth grade, and first day of high school.
 My son played lacrosse and freezing on a lacrosse field because we were by Kennedy Airport and the planes were really low.
 And he dropped to the ground because he thought the plane was going to crash.
 Or them not wanting me to walk outside because they thought that the terrorists were looking for me — it was really hard to deal with as an adult and then really hard to deal with, to reassure my children and to make sure they were okay.

 Because that day I knew where I was every step of the day.
 But my family didn’t.
 They didn’t know I was alive till three o’clock in the afternoon.
 So you have all that anger and rage.